Mendeley/grads19-be/SpringProject/README.md

 Then you can do the following (replaces step 1 of the docker-compose method) (for deployment purposes ignore the `docker run` statements):

-- For the Java open the command line and navigate to `grads19-be/SpringProject` and run `docker build . -t java` followed by `docker run -p 8080:8080 java`
+1. For the MySQL open the command line and navigate to `grads19-be/SpringProject/MainApplication/src/main/resources` and run `docker build . -t mysql` followed by `docker run -p 3306:3306 mysql`

-- For the React open the command line and navigate to `grads19-weblet` and run `docker build . -t react` followed by `docker run -p 3000:3000 react`
+2. For the Java open the command line and navigate to `grads19-be/SpringProject` and run `docker build . -t java` followed by `docker run -p 8080:8080 -e SPRING_DATASOURCE_URL='jdbc:mysql://localhost:3306/conference_finder?autoReconnect=true' -e SPRING_DATASOURCE_PASSWORD='password' -e SPRING_DATASOURCE_USERNAME='root' java`

-- For the MySQL open the command line and navigate to `grads19-be/SpringProject/MainApplication/src/main/resources` and run `docker build . -t mysql` followed by `docker run -p 3306:3306 mysql`
+3. For the Elastic Search open the command line and navigate to `grads19-be/SpringProject/ElasticSearch` and run `docker build . -t elasticsearch` followed by `docker run -p 9200:9200 -ti -v /usr/share/elasticsearch/data --ulimit memlock=-1:-1 elasticsearch`

-- For the Elastic Search open the command line and navigate to `grads19-be/SpringProject/ElasticSearch` and run `docker build . -t elasticsearch` followed by `docker run -p 9200:9200 -ti -v /usr/share/elasticsearch/data --ulimit memlock=-1:-1 -e ES_JAVA_OPTS='-Xms512m -Xmx512m' elasticsearch`
+4. For the React open the command line and navigate to `grads19-weblet` and run `docker build . -t react` followed by `docker run -p 3000:3000 react`